 Instructions

-Fill one cup with water, another cup with corn syrup, and a third with oil.
+Fill one cup with water, and another cup with oil.
 Drop an ice cube into each cup.
 Does it float or sink?

 Mass is a bit trickier.
 We measure mass using a scale, but what are we really measuring?
 A chemist might say that we are measuring the amount of matter in a sample: the more matter a sample has, the higher the mass.
 Imagine you are holding a brick and a Styrofoam block of exactly the same size and shape.
 The volume of each is the same.
-But the brick has a higher mass than the Styrofoam block because it contains more matter; it is therefore more dense.
+But the brick has a higher mass than the Styrofoam block because it contains more matter; it is therefore has a higher mass.

 A physicist defines mass a little differently.
 According to a simplified physical definition, mass is a measure of the acceleration a body will experience when a given force is applied.
 This sounds pretty complicated, but in our everyday experience, the only important force is the force of gravity.
 A brick feels heavier to us than a Styrofoam block because the Earth is pulling on it with more force.
 In space, there would be no difference in how heavy each one felt.
 When we use a scale, we are actually measuring the pull of the Earth on an object; in the absence of gravity, a scale would not work.
 So, next time you pick up a brick, think about how hard the Earth is pulling it away from you.

 Mass is a bit trickier.
 We measure mass using a scale, but what are we really measuring?
 A chemist might say that we are measuring the amount of matter in a sample: the more matter a sample has, the higher the mass.
 Imagine you are holding a brick and a Styrofoam block of exactly the same size and shape.
 The volume of each is the same.
-But the brick has a higher mass than the Styrofoam block because it contains more matter; it is therefore more dense.
+But the brick has a higher mass than the Styrofoam block because it contains more matter; it is therefore has a higher mass.

 A physicist defines mass a little differently.
 According to a simplified physical definition, mass is a measure of the acceleration a body will experience when a given force is applied.
 This sounds pretty complicated, but in our everyday experience, the only important force is the force of gravity.
 A brick feels heavier to us than a Styrofoam block because the Earth is pulling on it with more force.
 In space, there would be no difference in how heavy each one felt.
 When we use a scale, we are actually measuring the pull of the Earth on an object; in the absence of gravity, a scale would not work.
 So, next time you pick up a brick, think about how hard the Earth is pulling it away from you.